Serco Marine Services: History

-In 1976, the former Admiralty Yard Craft Service merged with the Royal Maritime Auxiliary Service to provide Marine Services for the United Kingdoms Naval Service.
+In 1976, the former Admiralty Yard Craft Service merged with the Royal Maritime Auxiliary Service to provide Marine Services for the United Kingdom's Naval Service.
 However, by 1996 Marine Services was put out to commercial tender by the Ministry of Defence Warship Support Agency (now part of the Defence Equipment and Support organisation) which resulted in all tugs, lifting craft and various tenders being operated by Serco Denholm (the joint venture between Serco Group and Denholm Group).
 The commercial tender awarded to Serco Denholm also included the management of naval bases Devonport, Portsmouth and Clyde.
 At the time of the International Festival of the Sea in 2005, Serco Denholm were operating over 120 vessels in support of the Naval Service, including tugs, passenger vessels, pilot boats and a range of stores and tank-cleaning lighters.
 Although Serco Denholm operated and provided all auxiliaries, it did so under the then Royal Maritime Auxiliary Service.

 In 2006, the MoD awarded the "Future Provision of Marine Services" contract (a Private Finance Initiative) to the preferred bidders, Serco Denholm.
 In December 2007, Serco began the flagship £1bn Private Finance Initiative to provide marine services to the Royal Navy for the next 15 years.
 This contract includes the manning, operation and maintenance of over one hundred vessels and the introduction of around thirty new ones.
 As a direct result of this, the Royal Maritime Auxiliary Service which had previously provided this role was formally disbanded on 31 March 2008.
 All vessels formally prefixed RMAS assumed the SD prefix instead.

 In 2009, Serco (being the larger partner in the joint venture with Denholm) bought out Denholm's share.
 Since then, all vessels have seen the SD funnel logos replaced with the Serco logo on the vessels superstructure.
 However the SD prefix has been retained.
 The service is now known as Serco Marine Services.